 Maintain and coordinate regular contact with student organizations and the student body.

-Maintain and coordinate relations with auxiliary services, at the discretion of the officeholder.

 Report to the Senate weekly.

 Serve as an ex-officio, non-voting member of all Senate committees except for the Public Relations committee.

 Establish and post set office hours of a minimum of ten (10) per week during regular business hours.